nhoening/StoSim/doc/tut/basic.rst

 ---------------------------

 This is the configuraton file for the basic simulation.
-We'll look at all parts separately here - however, there is also a full reference of all pooosible configuration settings at :ref:`main_reference`.
+We'll look at all parts separately here - however, there is also a full reference of all possible configuration settings at :ref:`main_reference`.

 [meta]